-For consideration to present at ACUR 2017, students are invited to submit a full paper by 15th July 2017.
-Students should indicate on the manuscript coversheet (below) whether they would also like their paper to be considered for publication at the same time.
+Students should indicate on the manuscript coversheet (below) whether they would also like their paper to be considered for publication.

-We encourage everyone who is accepted for presentation at the conference to submit a paper.
-Students at any stage of research, including in-progress and preliminary findings, are welcome to submit a paper.
+We encourage all presenters at the conference to submit a paper.
+Students at any stage of research, including those with in-progress orpreliminary findings, are welcome to submit a paper.

 Paper Submission Guidelines